-Thirty-nine days of walking through southern France along the Chemin de Saint-Jacques from Le Puy-en-Velay to Saint-Jean-Pied-de-Port.
+Forty-two days of walking through southern France along the Chemin de Saint-Jacques from Le Puy-en-Velay to Saint-Jean-Pied-de-Port.

-Follow the footsteps of the first pilgrims over the wide open spaces of the Aubrac plateau, through the Célé valley to the foothills of the Pyrénéan mountains, visiting eleven of France’s ‘most beautiful villages’ and dozens of ancient chapels, abbeys and cloisters.
+Follow the footsteps of the first pilgrims over the wide-open spaces of the Aubrac plateau, through the Célé valley to the foothills of the Pyrénéan mountains, visiting eleven of France’s ‘most beautiful villages’ and dozens of ancient chapels, abbeys and cloisters.

 Chemin de Saint-Jacques du-Puy map